paolasoto88/examples/nfs/readme.txt

 # run the NFS server
 kubectl apply -f examples/nfs/nfs-server.yaml

+# check that the NFS server is running
+kubectl get pods

 # expose the server with a service
 kubectl apply -f examples/nfs/nfs-server-svc.yaml

 # check that the service point to the correct endpoints of the NFS server
 kubectl describe svc nfs-server

-# check that the NFS server is running
-kubectl get pods

-# use the NFS server IP to update nfs-pv.yaml and create the dynamic provisioning
+# create the dynamic provisioning
 kubectl apply -f examples/nfs/nfs-pv.yaml

 # bound the PVC to the recently created PV